jkstill/go/README.md

 Right now 2 of them can be installed, and the third can be installed following some setup.

-First make sure GOPATH is not set
+First make sure GOPATH is not set, or is set to the default location of $HOME/go
+Note: relative paths are used for the go 'import' statements when importing packages that are local to this project

 ```bash
 unset GOPATH